Sportfive: Football

 Sportfive works with various national and international rights holders in football.
 These rights holders include football associations such as FIFA, UEFA and the Asian Football Confederation, as well as leagues such as the Premier League, the Bundesliga, the Serie A and the Barclays Women's Super League.

 Sportfive cooperated or cooperates with more than 17 top football clubs in Germany such as FC Bayern Munich, Hamburger SV, Hertha BSC, 1.
 FC Union Berlin, FC Schalke 04, Bayer 04 Leverkusen, and Borussia Dortmund.
 In Germany, the company was instrumental in brokering the naming rights for the HSH Nordbank Arena in Hamburg, the Commerzbank Arena in Frankfurt, or the Signa Iduna Park in Dortmund.
 Further, Sportfive is the overall marketer for more than 70 European football clubs, including Paris Saint-Germain F.C.,Olympique Lyon and AS Monaco from the French Ligue 1, Atalanta BC, U.C.
-Sampdoria and Juventus FC from Italy’s Serie A, PAOK FC from the Superleague Greece, as well as English clubs such as Chelsea F.C., Liverpool F.C., Tottenham Hotspur and Manchester City, or Spanish clubs Atlético Madrid and Real Madrid CF. There are also cooperations with national teams such as the United States men's national soccer team.
+Sampdoria and Juventus FC from Italy’s Serie A, PAOK from the Super League Greece, as well as English clubs such as Chelsea F.C., Liverpool F.C., Tottenham Hotspur and Manchester City, or Spanish clubs Atlético Madrid and Real Madrid CF. There are also cooperations with national teams such as the United States men's national soccer team.

 The cooperations may vary depending on the demand.
 VfB Stuttgart, for example, entered into a comprehensive partnership with Sportfive up to and including 2027/2028.
 Among other things, the agency is supposed to support VfB Stuttgart in its search for sponsors and in marketing the modernized stadium for UEFA Euro 2024.
 Since 2010, Chelsea F.C. has been cooperating with Sportfive.
 This involves Sportfive marketing players from the first squad on behalf of Chelsea F.C. in Europe, as well as connecting them with larger and local brands as part of its own ambassador program.
 In 2021, the agency facilitated the partnership between travel provider Trivago and Chelsea F.C.
 In 2022, Sportfive enabled a jersey sponsorship for the Spanish club Atlético Madrid by the Cryptocurrency investment app Whalefin.

 Previous clients were the Italian clubs Juventus F.C., Atalanta BC and U.C.
 Sampdoria.

 One of Sportfive's largest projects is the marketing and provision of the official hospitality packages for the UEFA Euro 2024, for which the UEFA commissioned Hospitality Experience AG, a joint venture between Sportfive and Fortius AG.